1946 Aleutian Islands earthquake

 The 1946 Aleutian Islands earthquake occurred near the Aleutian Islands, Alaska on April 1, 1946.
 The shock measured 8.6, 9.3 or 7.4.
 It had a maximum Mercalli intensity of VI (Strong).
-It resulted in 165–173 casualties and over US$26 million in damage.
-The seafloor along the fault was elevated, triggering a Pacific-wide tsunami with multiple destructive waves at heights ranging from 45–138 ft.
+The seafloor along the fault was elevated, triggering a Pacific-wide tsunami with multiple destructive waves at heights ranging from 45–138 ft, resulting in 165–173 casualties and over US$26 million in damage.
 The tsunami obliterated the Scotch Cap Lighthouse on Unimak Island, Alaska among others, and killed all five lighthouse keepers.
-Despite the destruction to the Aleutian Island Unimak, the tsunami had almost an imperceptible effect on the Alaskan mainland.
+Despite the damage to the Aleutian Island Unimak, the tsunami had an almost imperceptible effect on the Alaskan mainland.